17 Amazing Things to do in Madeira

 A maximum of 3 people can sit in the large wicker baskets and behind them, two men traditionally dressed in cotton clothes and a straw hat will push and steer you through the narrow winding streets to Livramento; a suburb of Funchal.

 At times, you may reach speeds of up to 48 km/hour on this 2-kilometre downhill stretch.
-It’s completely safe, a great source of income for the locals and you can enjoy spectacular views over Funchal on the way down!
+It’s completely safe, a great source of income for the locals and you can enjoy spectacular views over Funchal on the way down.

 Once you get to Livramento, it’s a 15/20 minute downhill walk back to Funchal.